 Junior/Senior-level courses – 30000 and 40000 level.
 But you can only count 3000- and 4000-level courses you took at TCU.
 If you’re a transfer from UT, for instance, and you took a 30000-level course at that university, the course will probably transfer into TCU, but it will not count as one of the 3000- 40000- level courses you need.

 All requests go through the Department of Strategic Communication office.
-Strategic communication faculty do not let students in classes.
-Contact Nancy Davis in the Strategic Communication office.
-The Department of Strategic Communication policy does not allow extra students in classes except in extremely extenuating circumstances.
+Faculty do not let students in classes.
+Contact the Strategic Communication office at stratcomm@tcu.edu.
+Departmental policy does not allow extra students in classes except in extremely extenuating circumstances.
 Example: last class needed to graduate.

 Advising signup sheets are posted on faculty doors or will be sent to you via email with a link to schedule online, typically one to two weeks before advising starts.
-Please see this list as soon as possible during advising week (advisers will usually send out an email) and sign up.
+Please see this list as soon as possible during advising week (advisors will usually send out an email) and sign up.
 You CANNOT schedule classes without first being advised.
 You need to take care of this during the two-week advising period – not after.

 No. Faculty post the schedules on doors or use online scheduling systems so that students can see the whole range of times that are open and choose what is convenient for them.